 The AC Constraint subfield is defined in Table 9-10 (AC Constraint subfield values), except that a value of 1 indicates to an HE STA that the response can contain RD Data frames from the same AC or higher ACs as defined in 10.28.4 (Rules for RD responder).

-The SR_PPDU Indication subfield is defined in 9.2.4.6.4.2 (UL MU response scheduling (UMRS) Control(#4727)).(#8087, #8091, #8092)
+The RDG/More PPDU subfield is defined in Table 9-11 (RDG/More PPDU subfield values).(#3156, 9812, Ed)The SR PPDU Indication subfield indicates whether the PPDU carrying the MPDU carrying the CAS Control subfield is an SR PPDU.
+The SR PPDU Indication is set to 1 when the PPDU is an SR PPDU; otherwise it is set to 0. (#3156, 9812, Ed)

 Reverse direction protocol

 10.28.1 General